You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 1. Scalability

 Ask what happens as you grow.
 Does pricing still make sense at 10,000 users?
 Will performance hold up?
-Some tools are great for early validation and then slow down as usage grows.
+Some tools are great for early validation and then start to strain.

 2. Integrations

 Your app will need payments, emails, analytics, and more.
 Make sure the platform connects to what you need now, plus what you expect to need soon.
-Payments often mean Stripe.
-Email often means a tool like Mailchimp.
+Payments often mean a Stripe integration.
+More complex products may also need custom API connections or automation and integration work.

 3. Learning curve

 Choose a platform you can actually learn in your time window.
-Bubble can do a lot, but it takes time.
-Glide can get you moving fast, but it has limits.
+Some no-code tools can do a lot, but they still take time to understand.
+Others get you moving fast, but hit limits sooner.

 The right platform is the one that helps you ship and learn fast, not the one with the longest feature list.